Tiny Wings – Gameplay (4 out of 5)

 Finally, from the main menu of the game, you'll see some challenges that you need to fulfill in every level.
 Pulling off these challenges adds to your score and lets you customize the tiny bird's nest.

-Tiny Wings - Our Verdict
+Tiny Wings – Our Verdict (4 out of 5)

 For all intents and purposes, Tiny Wings is really a nice, little game.
 With a simple gameplay combined with nice graphics and fluid gravitational physics, expect to enjoy several hours of fun while playing this game.
 After that, you'll probably not pick up the game anymore.
 Compared with Angry Birds though, this game pales into insignificance when it comes to gameplay depth.